petersatsuse/azure-compute-docs/articles/virtual-machines/trusted-launch-faq.md

 For Azure Linux VMs only, `Azure Services Linux Kmod PCA` certificate is also added in UEFI firmware for all Linux distributions.
 Linux Kmod PCA is used to sign Microsoft owned kernel modules.

-Linux Kmod PCA certificate is added to make customer experience smoother when using Microsoft solutions like Azure Site Recovery (ASR) which installs a kernel module.
-The ASR kernel module loads without any customer action to supply a key as ASR kernel module is signed using the trusted ‘Azure Services Linux Kmod PCA’ certificate.
+Linux Kmod PCA certificate is added to make customer experience smoother when using Microsoft solutions like Azure Site Recovery (Site recovery) which installs a kernel module.
+The Site recovery kernel module loads without any customer action to supply a key as Site recovery kernel module is signed using the trusted ‘Azure Services Linux Kmod PCA’ certificate.

 #### Download instructions